Dapo-Obembe/positivus/README.md

    */
    ```

-4. Ensure Advanced Custom Fields Pro is installed and activated.
+5. Ensure ACF PRO or Secured Custom Fields is installed and activated.

-5. Activate the theme in the WordPress admin panel.
+6. Activate the theme in the WordPress admin panel.

 ## Development Workflow